Pomponio Torelli: Life

 Torelli was born in 1539 at Montechiarugolo near Parma, which until the creation of the Duchy of Parma in 1545 was in the Duchy of Milan.
 He was the third son of Paolo Torelli (1509–1545) and his second wife Beatrice Pico della Mirandola (died 1546), who was the great-niece of Giovanni Pico della Mirandola.
 In 1545 Torelli's father died and he succeeded at the age of six to the title of Count of Montechiarugolo; his mother died in the following year.
-He was tutored at home by Andrea Casali, then studied at Padova under Bernardino Tomitano and Francesco Robortello.
+He was tutored at home by Andrea Casali, then studied at Padua under Bernardino Tomitano and Francesco Robortello.

 In 1566 he was knighted by the second Duke of Parma, Ottavio Farnese, and made ambassador to Flanders.
 In 1573 he married Isabella Bonelli, great-niece of pope Pius V and sister of cardinal Michele Bonelli.
 The third Duke of Parma, Alessandro Farnese, appointed Torelli tutor to his son Ranuccio Farnese, and entrusted him with diplomatic missions in Flanders and in Spain.

 Under the nickname Il Perduto, "the lost one", Torelli was a leading figure in the Accademia degli Innominati, a society of learned and literary men founded in Parma on 13 June 1574, which ceased activity in 1608, the year of Torelli's death.

 Torelli died in Parma on 9 April 1608.
 A portrait of him by Cesare Aretusi was commissioned in 1602 by Giovan Battista Masi, who married Torelli's daughter Clelia in 1604 and who, with Torelli's son and heir Pio, was among those beheaded on 19 May 1612 for involvement in the Congiura dei feudatari, or "plot of the feudal lords", against Ranuccio Farnese.
 The painting is now in the Galleria Nazionale di Parma.